eigenein/bestmobabot/README.md

 ### Running with Docker

-Of course, the bot could be running just with Docker.
+Of course, the bot could be run just with Docker.
 Run `docker run eigenein/bestmobabot --help` to see the possible options.
 Environment variables are accepted too.

 ## Trainer